apannala13/CS/papers/kafka.md

     - also do not focus as strongly on throughput.
     - weak in distributed support.  no easy way to partition and store messages across machines.
     - assume near immediate consumption of messages, so the queue of unconsumed messages is always fairly small. performance degrades significantly if messages are allowed to accumulate, e.g. data warehouses that consume large loads of data in batches.
-- Kafka uses a “pull” model - more suitable for applications since each consumer can retrieve the messages at the maximum rate it can sustain and avoid being flooded by messages pushed faster than it can handle.
+- Kafka uses a pull model - more suitable for applications since each consumer can retrieve the messages at the maximum rate it can sustain and avoid being flooded by messages pushed faster than it can handle.
 - Architecture:
     - A stream of messages of a particular type is defined by a topic.
 A producer can publish messages to a topic, where they’re split into partitions.
     - The topics are then stored at a set of servers called brokers.